 When using this type of page gate you will need to select the amount of delay in seconds.
 Once the delay has passed the gate will appear and the page will lock.

-Lock out page after the user scrolls down the page
+Lock out page after scroll

 When using this type of page gate you will need to select the amount of scroll in pixels.
 Once the user has scrolled the predetermined number of pixels the gate will appear and the gate will lock.

-Hide predetermined elements on the page
+Hide predetermined elements

-Hide elements on the page using a custom CSS selector
+Hide elements using CSS selector

 Using this page gate type you will need to provide the CSS selector element that should be hidden.
-This must be a valid CSS selector that could be used e.g. in a style sheet.
+This must be a valid CSS selector that could be used in a style sheet.
 Note that with this option it is not possible to show an element when the gate is closed and reveal it on gate open.